Derived categories of Fano threefolds and degenerations: Nodal varieties

 \section{Nodal varieties}

 In this appendix we discuss geometry of nodal varieties and of families of nodal varieties.
 We assume that the base field~$\kk$ is algebraically closed of characteristic zero.
+Recall that a scheme~$X$ of dimension~$n$ {\sf has hypersurface singularities} if it is locally isomorphic to a hypersurface~$\{\varphi = 0\}$ in~$\AA^{n+1}$; this is equivalent to the inequality~$\dim T_x(X) \le n + 1$ for each geometric point~$x \in X$.
 We will use the following